-The largest and smallest group in which the results of the company are consolidated is that headed by Kelda Holdings Limited, the registered office of which is 47 Esplanade, St Helier, Jersey, JEI 0BD, Channel Islands.
-The consolidated Financial Statements of this group is available to the public and may be obtained from the Company Secretary, Western House, Halifax Road, Bradford, West Yorkshire, BD6 2SZ.
+The largest group in which the results of the company are consolidated is that headed by Kelda Holdings Limited, the registered office of which is 47 Esplanade, St Helier, Jersey, JEI 0BD, Channel Islands.
+The largest and smallest UK group in which the results of the company are consolidated is that headed by Kelda Eurobond Co Limited, incorporated in England and Wales.
+The registered address of Kelda Eurobond Co Limited is the same as that of the company.
+The consolidated Financial Statements of these groups are available to the public and may be obtained from the Company Secretary, Kelda Eurobond Co Limited, Western House, Halifax Road, Bradford, BD6 2SZ.

-Independent auditor's report to the members of Kelda Holdings Limited
+Independent auditor's report to the members of Kelda Finance (No.1) Limited